Shivanigupta00/Text_To_Image_Generator/README.md

 - Convert any text prompt into a visually appealing image
 - Simple and clean UI with real-time image preview
-- API integration for image generation (e.g., DALL·E, Replicate, or other AI services)
+- API integration for image generation (e.g., Stability API AI services)

 ## 📱 Screenshots